First Unitarian Church

 Here excessive application to his profession brought on illness, and he was obliged to remove to Denver, Col., where he soon felt the benefit of the climate.
 In Denver may be seen many examples of his work, distinguished by its peculiar simple dignity and refinement.
 In 1890, having recovered his health, he removed to San Francisco, where he assisted Mr. A. Page Brown in the erection of many large and important works; he, being entrusted with their design and execution, thus rendered valuable service in beautifying the city.

-As chief designer in A. Page Browns San Francisco office, Schweinfurth would at times work alongside Willis Polk, Bernard Maybeck, and Joachim Mathisen.
-While in that office, Schweinfurth was responsible for executing major commissions such as the San Francisco Ferry Building (189398) and Trinity Episcopal Church on the corner of Bush and Gough streets.
+As the chief designer in A. Page Browns San Francisco office, Schweinfurth would at times work alongside Willis Polk, Bernard Maybeck, and Joachim Mathisen.
+While in that office, Schweinfurth was responsible for executing major commissions such as the San Francisco Ferry Building (189398) and Trinity Episcopal Church on Bush at Gough Street.
 Schweinfurth and Brown are credited with having been the first to introduce the Mission Revival style, in the California Building they designed for the 1893 Chicago Worlds Columbian Exposition.
 (Maybeck and Mathisen submitted an independent entry to the design competition, and their proposed building contained many of the same Mission elements.)

 Although Schweinfurths role in the design of Joseph Worcesters Swedenborgian Church of San Francisco has been disputed by some architectural historians, the National Historic Landmark Nomination for the church makes a case for Schweinfurths involvement.
 Furthermore, in his book On the Edge of the World: Four Architects in San Francisco at the Turn of the Century, Richard Longstreth informs that Maybeck has usually been given credit for the building itself, but Schweinfurth was the key figure according to Bruce Porter in an interview with Elizabeth Thompson conducted shortly before his death. [...]
 Porter also stated that Maybeck played a minor role in the project.

-Other important Schweinfurth projects commissioned or initiated by William Randolph Hearst were the San Francisco Examiner building at Third and Market streets (1897, burned in 1906 and rebuilt by Julia Morgan) and the circular brick Little Jim Ward (1895) and matching Eye and Ear Pavilion (189697) of the San Francisco Childrens Hospital on California Street at Maple.
+Other important Schweinfurth projects commissioned by William Randolph Hearst or spurred by him were the San Francisco Examiner building at Third and Market streets (1897, burned in 1906) and the circular brick Little Jim Ward (1895) and matching Eye and Ear Pavilion (189697) of the San Francisco Childrens Hospital on California Street at Maple.
 All evidence points to the conclusion that until his death, Schweinfurth was to the Hearsts what Bernard Maybeck and later Julia Morgan would come to represent.

 On 27 May 1898, Schweinfurth applied for a passport for himself, his wife Fanny, and their 7-year-old daughter Katrina.
 The passport was issued on 2 June, and the three embarked on a two-year trip through Italy and France.
 On their return, Schweinfurth suffered an attack of typhoid fever while spending the summer with Fannys family in Dryden, N.Y.
 He died there on 27 September 1900.
 His widow and daughter did not return to San Francisco but went to live in Brookline, Mass., where Julius Schweinfurth made his home.